-Drivers and timbers have a shorter life expectancy of just 2 to 7 years.
-There is no evidence that golf clubs deteriorate over time.
-Well-maintained clubs will last a lifetime.
-Your golf irons will last between 8 and 12 years.
+Drivers and timbers have a shorter life expectancy of 2 to 7 years while golf irons typically last between 8 and 12 years.
+When considering whether or not to replace your clubs, it's important to consider performance rather than age.